salma-elbakkouri/salma-elbakkouri/README.md

 ![Light Theme](https://readme-typing-svg.herokuapp.com/?font=Righteous&size=25&duration=4000&lines=Hi+There+;+I'm+Salma+El+bakkouri;&color=6e9eba)

 ## About me 🙌🏻
-I'm a 21-year-old passionate mobile apps developer with a knack for web development, specializing in Android apps using React Native, and Java.
-With a strong foundation in JavaScript, React, CSS, and its famous frameworks like Tailwind CSS and Bootstrap, I'm very creative and love to create aesthetic tech solutions that come to life
+I'm a 21-year-old Master's student in Software Quality with skills in mobile and web development.
+I specialize in creating aesthetic tech solutions using React Native, JavaScript, React, and frameworks like Tailwind CSS and Bootstrap.

 <br>